newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

     });
 }

+public void Configure(..., IApiVersionDescriptionProvider provider) {
+    // ...
+    app.UseSwagger();
+    app.UseSwaggerUI(
+        options =>
+        {
+            foreach (var description in provider.ApiVersionDescriptions)
+            {
+                options.SwaggerEndpoint(
+                    $"/swagger/{description.GroupName}/swagger.json",
+                    description.GroupName.ToUpperInvariant());
+            }
+        });

+    app.UseMvc();
+}
 ```

-So with this we can fire requests to `/api/v1/customers` and `/api/v2/customers` and maybe improve the results. but we still have to get our swagger going to make it possible to display both versions.
+If you now open up swagger like we did before you can see the both versions and can switch with a dropdown.
+So with this we can fire requests to `/api/v1/customers` and `/api/v2/customers` and maybe improve the results.

+Although we can improve much much more on this API (Adding HATEOAS, Datashaping, Queryparameters, ...) we want to take a look now on the clientside and buidla corresponsing app with Angular and the Angular CLI.

 ## Scaffold the client side application with the AngularCLI